chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab09/index.md

 <img src="https://cloud.google.com/architecture/images/ta-image1.png">

-Testing is an art of its own because testing can cover from Unit test to Userr Acceptance test (UAT) and system performace testing (Availability, Load/Stress).
+Testing is an art of its own because testing can cover from Unit test to User Acceptance test (UAT) and system performace testing (Availability, Load/Stress).
 In this lab, to get a taste of CI/CD, we fous on Unit Tests.
 Many programming languages have at least one unit test library.

 ## Automation Tools

 In the developing process/life cycle, there are task that are consider to be routine work such as Testing and Deploying.
-For testing, once the test script is created, it is just a matter of executing it regularly and ,in context of CI, as much as possible (the sooner the bug is detected, the better).
+For testing, once the test script is created, it is just a matter of executing it regularly and, in context of CI, as much as possible (the sooner the bug is detected, the better).
 For deploying, we could stick to the old `copy` the code and `restart` the service.
 Surely, deploying the app, especially web app, is mostly the same process every build.
 In term of CD, we want the deployment to be a convinence process.
-Automating deployment is what we are after.
+Automating deployment is what we are after (simply, a script that once run, the project is deployed).

-There are many automation tools.
+Automation tool is a tool that runs the script you create (test script and deploy script are the examples).
+Instead of a person runs scripts, a system runs them.
+What great is they help to keep record of every build.

 Let's explore the two well-known tools.
 Jenkins and GitHub Actions.
 ### Jenkins

 > [www.jenkins.io](https://www.jenkins.io/)